Nara Conference Theme & Subtopics

 IMC2021 will combine a look at Nara’s role in the development of mokuhanga while spotlighting its contemporary fusions: its relevance today, its globalizing future, and its ever-growing interest among new generations of art students, crafts-people, artists and academics.

-IMC2021 will be designed around exhibitions, discussions, demonstrations and academic presentations that reflect the diversity of interests and approaches to mokuhanga within the wider disciplinary world of print-media and contemporary art.
+IMC2021 has been designed around exhibitions, discussions, demonstrations and academic presentations that reflect the diversity of interests and approaches to mokuhanga within the wider disciplinary world of print-media and contemporary art.

 We welcome participation in the conference at all levels of interest (juried exhibitions, paper presentations, illustrated talks, open portfolios and product showcase), and encourage connections to the topics suggested by the umbrella theme Sumi-Fusion and its sub-themes Histories, Aesthetics, Intersections, and Futures as outlined below.